-William E. Harmon, MD, Director of Pediatric Nephrology, Professor of Pediatrics, Harvard Medical School
+William E. Harmon, MD, Medical Director, Kidney Transplant Program; Senior Associate in Pediatrics; Professor of Pediatrics, Harvard Medical School

 Research Interests: Pathophysiology and treatment of end-stage renal disease (ESRD) in children, Clinical Trials, Novel Immunosuppression.
 Tolerance induction.